fabiospampinato/cash/README.md

 ### $.fn.on

-Adds event listener to collection elments.
+Adds event listener to collection elements.
 Event is delegated if delegate is supplied.

 ```js